SkipperGames/SMT4A/README.md

 Q. __My new skill does not work in game or is grayed out...__

 A. It may be an enemy-exclusive/original skill, or a dummy, or it's simply uncoded in the game.
-One example is the skill "Hexagon", (can 1-hit).
+One example is the skill "Hexagram", (can 1-hit).
 This often happens to me when I tried using an OP skill, only to find it doesn't work.